Saturday Night (2024 film): Plot

 On October 11, 1975, novice producer Lorne Michaels arrives at NBC Studios in New York City to prepare for the airing of the first episode of NBC's Saturday Night.
 The chaotic evening is plagued with disruptive incidents, a cast that alternates between hostility and rebellion, and a generally dismissive crew.
-Michaels' boss, Dick Ebersol, warns him that NBC executive David Tebet has brought executives from across the country to view the broadcast.
+Michaels' boss Dick Ebersol warns him that NBC executive David Tebet has brought executives from across the country to view the broadcast.
 Despite Tebet giving encouraging words to Michaels, Ebersol makes it known that Tebet has little faith in the show and is ready to replay an episode of The Tonight Show Starring Johnny Carson to fill the slot if things do not go well.

 Garrett Morris, who has experience in operatic theater, questions his relevance among a cast of comics; John Belushi feels alienated from everyone and causes fights; Jim Henson is upset over how his Muppets segment is being treated by the writers; the writers themselves, especially Michael O'Donoghue, clash with censor Joan Carbunkle and her demands; host George Carlin thinks that what he is being asked to do is stupid and embarrassing; and everyone is trying to figure out what kind of show it is.

 Meanwhile, Chevy Chase confronts Milton Berle when he begins to hit on his girlfriend, Jacqueline; Berle humiliates Chase and tells him that he will amount to nothing.
 Michaels receives a call from Johnny Carson himself, who is derisive and demeaning.
 Despite Michaels warning him not to, Ebersol attempts to sell the idea of performing a sketch with a Polaroid camera for product placement purposes.
 Belushi is offended and leaves the set with the intention of quitting.

-As everyone looks for him, assistant Neil Levy is given a joint by Paul Shaffer and has a panic attack, locking himself in a closet.
+As everyone looks for Belushi, assistant Neil Levy is given a joint by Paul Shaffer and has a panic attack, locking himself in a closet.
 He is eventually enticed out by the cast.
-Feeling hopeless, Michaels heads to a local bar, where he meets comedy writer Alan Zweibel and hires him on the spot to become a writer on the show.
+Feeling hopeless, Michaels heads to a local bar where he meets comedy writer Alan Zweibel and hires him on the spot to become a writer on the show.
 Michaels and Gilda Radner find Belushi ice skating on the rink in front of 30 Rockefeller Plaza and convince him to return to the show and sign his contract.
 Michaels is further motivated to continue with the show after having a brief chat with Henson.

 Tebet arrives, demanding that the show be shut down unless Michaels shows him exactly what it entails.
 Andy Kaufman performs his Mighty Mouse skit, which makes everyone laugh.
-Michaels then asks Chase to take over Weekend Update, which he had planned to host himself.
+Michaels then asks Chase to take over Weekend Update which he had planned to host himself.
 Chase does an impromptu version of Weekend Update using Zweibel's newly written material, which is successful.
 The audience arrives and fills the venue as cast and crew finish the sets and get into place.
 Tebet allows the live show to proceed to air.
 O'Donoghue and Belushi perform the "Wolverines" sketch, which is well received by the audience.
-Chase enters the scene and announces, "Live from New York, it's Saturday Night!"
+Chase enters the scene and announces "Live from New York, it's Saturday Night!".